sougatabh/deck/README.md

 # About

-Deck is a web based GUI Cassandra client that helps you to explore data and manage your schema.
+Deck is a web based Cassandra client that help you to explore data and manage your schema in cassandra cluster.

 ## Current Version
 0.1